top of page

 I suppose I first encountered Einstein when studying the work of my mentor, Tony Award-winning playwright David Henry Hwang.
 Hwang and Glass had met after Glass had seen the former’s Sound and Beauty in New York (which he eventually adapted into the chamber opera The Sound of a Voice).
 Glass felt Hwang’s spare writing would lend itself well to the operatic stage and he has enlisted him in writing several libretti for him, including the innovative 1000 Airplanes on the Roof and, a rare commission from the Met, The Voyage in 1992, commemorating the 500th anniversary of Columbus’ arrival in the New World.

 From there, I found a book in the library, Music by Philip Glass (by Philip Glass) which is my favorite book about the theatre.
-It is the telling of the creation of his trilogy of portrait operas, which includes Einstein as well as a work on M. K. Ghandi, Satyagraha, and the world’s first monotheist, Akhnaten.
+It is the telling of the creation of his trilogy of portrait operas, which includes Einstein as well as a work on M. K. Ghandi, Satyagraha, and a work on the world’s first monotheist, Akhnaten.
 The Trilogy concerns itself with men who changed the world in the realms of science, politics, and religion.
-That led me to borrow from the library the initial recording of Einstein—the music was originally difficult for the untrained ear, but now has become so much a part of our musical culture that nearly every documentary score sounds like a plagiarism of Glass’ repertoire: the repetition, the tone, the timbre, the ambience.
-His musical vocabulary is now ingrained in the American arts.
-And he has become the most prolific composers of opera in the world.
+That led me to borrow from the library the initial recording of Einstein—the music was originally difficult for my untrained ear, but it has now become so much a part of our musical culture that nearly every documentary score sounds like a plagiarism of Glass’ repertoire: the repetition, the tone, the timbre, the ambience.
+His musical vocabulary is now ingrained in the American arts—plus, he has become the most prolific composer of opera in the world.

-But, perhaps its best asset, is that it is also open to as many different interpretations as there are people in the audience.
+But perhaps its best asset is that it is also open to as many different interpretations as there are people in the audience.
 The work was created with the intent that the audience completes the meaning.
-That was a dictum of Wilson and Glass’ early work and one that I wish more artists would take on.
+That was a dictum of Wilson and Glass’ early work and one that I wish more artists would undertake.
 It elevates the opera and theatre itself: the audience as collaborator.

 Immerse yourself in Einstein on the Beach and more of Glass’ operas.
 Reach out and try harder works, works that make you work more for it.